Tennessee vs. Ole Miss: Sportsbook promo codes, odds, spread, over/under - January 6

 - Odds to win the national championship: +11000

-- The Rebels' national championship odds have improved from +15000 at the start of the season to +11000, the 22nd-biggest change among all teams.
+- The Rebels were +15000 to win the national championship at the beginning of the season, and have now moved up to +11000, which is the 22nd-biggest change in the country.

-- The implied probability of Ole Miss winning the national championship, based on its +11000 moneyline odds, is 0.9%.
+- Ole Miss' chances of winning the national championship, based on its odds, are 0.9%.

 Check out all the futures bets available at BetMGM!